MabbottLab/MEGneto/ConfigParams.md

                 <summary>Projectmom</summary>
                 Where: Fcp_4_beamforming just after we perform actual beamforming
                 <br>
                 Meaning: Projects data to the dominant eigenvector so we have one resulting timeseries per source reflecting overall change in activity.
 Else, there would be reconstructed source data in three orientations.
+Options are “yes” or “no”.
               </details>
              </li></ul>
         </details>